spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-cart-rules.md

 {% info_block infoBox "Info" %}

-For more information about tokens, see [Token description tables](#token-description-tables).
+For more information about tokens, on this page, see [Token description tables](#token-description-tables).

 {% endinfo_block %}